leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 ---
-title: "Other Trains"
+title: "Track Following Object"
-linktitle: "Other Trains"
+linktitle: "Track Following Object"
 weight: 5
 ---

-This page explains the principle and implementation of XML-based other trains supported in 1.5.x or later.
+This page explains the principle and implementation of XML-based Track Following Object supported in 1.5.x or later.

 ## ■ Basic Principles

-openBVE can freely run other trains on other track.
+openBVE can freely run Track Following Object on other track.

-It is necessary to set each train that you want to run using other train XML files.
+It is necessary to set each object that you want to run using Track Following Object XML files.
 An example is shown below.

-In this example the train runs as follows.
+In this example the object runs as follows.

-0. It is displayed when the in-game time 00:01:00 has elapsed and the train exists within 50 m to 100 m in game.
+0. It is displayed when the in-game time 00:01:00 has elapsed and the object exists within 50 m to 100 m in game.
 It becomes invisible after 5 minutes have elapsed since being displayed.
 The appearance is defined in extensions.cfg in 7-car formation.
-1. The in-game distance is 200 m and the right door is opened for 20 seconds and then the train accelerates to 30 km/h at an acceleration of 1.71km/h/s on Rail2.
+1. The in-game distance is 200 m and the right door is opened for 20 seconds and then the object accelerates to 30 km/h at an acceleration of 1.71km/h/s on Rail2.
 2. It travels at 60 km/h above Rail 2 from 400 m distance in game.
-3. The train decelerates from 30km/h to 1.71 km/h/s on Rail2, and opens the doors on both sides to a distance of 1000 m within the game and stops.
+3. The object decelerates from 30km/h to 1.71 km/h/s on Rail2, and opens the doors on both sides to a distance of 1000 m within the game and stops.
 After stopping for 10 seconds, accelerate backward to 30 km/h with an acceleration of 1.71 km/h/s on Rail1.
-4. The train decelerates from 30 km/h to 1.71 km/h/s on Rail1, and opens the right door and stops at an in-game distance of 200 m.
+4. The object decelerates from 30 km/h to 1.71 km/h/s on Rail1, and opens the right door and stops at an in-game distance of 200 m.

 {{< textarea >}}
 &lt;?xml version="1.0" encoding="utf-8"?>
 &lt;openBVE xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">
-  &lt;OtherTrain>
+  &lt;TrackFollowingObject>
     &lt;Definition>
-      &lt;!--Time when the train appears[hh.mmss]-->
+      &lt;!--Time when the object appears[hh.mmss]-->
       &lt;AppearanceTime>00.0100&lt;/AppearanceTime>
-      &lt;!--In-game distance of the starting point at which the train appears[m]--> &lt;AppearanceStartPosition>50&lt;/AppearanceStartPosition>
+      &lt;!--In-game distance of the starting point at which the object appears[m]--> &lt;AppearanceStartPosition>50&lt;/AppearanceStartPosition>
-      &lt;!--In-game distance of the end point at which the train appears[m]--> &lt;AppearanceEndPosition>100&lt;/AppearanceEndPosition>
+      &lt;!--In-game distance of the end point at which the object appears[m]--> &lt;AppearanceEndPosition>100&lt;/AppearanceEndPosition>
-      &lt;!--The duration for which the train appears[hh.mmss]--> &lt;LeaveTime>00.0500&lt;/LeaveTime>
+      &lt;!--The duration for which the object appears[hh.mmss]--> &lt;LeaveTime>00.0500&lt;/LeaveTime>
     &lt;/Definition>
     &lt;Train>